Construction and Demolition Waste Management

 Construction & Demolition Recycling Requirements

-The Placentia City Council adopted the 2016 California Green Building Standard Codes (CALGreen) on November 15, 2016. which became effective January 1, 2017 and sets forth recycling requirements for construction and demolition (C&D) projects.
-CALGreen requires the recycling and/or salvaging for reuse a minimum of 65% of the non-hazardous construction and demolition project waste.
-Applicants must comply with the CALGreen provisions and the City of Placentia Municipal Code, Title 8 Chapter 8.04.390 (Construction and Demolition Requirements) whichever is more stringent.
+The Placentia City Council adopted the 2016 California Green Building Standard Codes (CALGreen) on November 15, 2016, which became effective January 1, 2017, and sets forth recycling requirements for construction and demolition (C&D) projects.
+CALGreen requires the recycling and/or salvaging for reuse of a minimum of 65% of the non-hazardous construction and demolition project waste.
+Applicants must comply with the CALGreen provisions and the City of Placentia Municipal Code, Title 8 Chapter 8.04.390 (Construction and Demolition Requirements), whichever is more stringent.

 When is the Construction and Demolition Waste Management Plan Required?

 The following projects trigger the Construction and Demolition (C&D) Waste Management Plan (WMP) requirements set forth in the Placentia Municipal Code Section 8.0.400.